 Best for Budget Travelers: Capital One® Venture® Rewards Credit Card

 If you’re the kind of traveler who likes to plan your vacations around the best discounts, then the Capital One® Venture® Rewards Credit Card might be the perfect fit for you.
-This card earns 2 miles per dollar on every purchase, and those miles can be redeemed for almost any travel expense.
+This card earns 2 miles per dollar on every purchase, every day, and those miles can be redeemed for almost any travel expense.
 This means you don’t have to worry about using a specific airline or be bothered with hotel blackout dates; just search for the best deal and redeem your miles to cover the purchase.
 Unlike other travel credit cards, you can redeem your miles for miscellaneous travel expenses like trains, taxis (including Uber), airline fees, and more.

 This card would be ideal for travelers who love to use services like AirBnB!
-Of all the cards mentioned here, the Capital One® Venture® Rewards Credit Card has the lowest annual fee at just $59, and it’s waived the first year.
+Of all the cards mentioned here, the Capital One® Venture® Rewards Credit Card has the lowest annual fee at $0 intro for first year; $59 after that.
 New cardholders can also receive a one-time bonus of 40,000 miles once you spend $3,000 on purchases within 3 months of account opening, equal to $400 in travel!

 Everyone’s needs differ, even for the frequent traveler!
 Use our credit card comparison tool so you can choose your next card wisely.